aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the rotation of the shape.
+the rotation of the shape.

 ```
 if(shape.getRotationAngle() == 45)